Best Patient Care Technician Schools in Massachusetts

 If you want to start a hands-on healthcare career in Massachusetts, becoming a Patient Care Technician (PCT) is one of the fastest ways to get working in the field.
 A PCT works alongside nurses and doctors to provide direct patient care in hospitals, nursing homes, and rehab centers.

 In Massachusetts, you can complete training in months through an accredited trade or technical school.
-The right school can prepare you for certification, meet state requirements, and help you land your first job.
+The right school can prepare you for certification, meet state requirements, and help you support your first job search.

 Here’s what you need to know before you enroll.